gardener/gardener-extension-shoot-cert-service/docs/operations/deployment.md

     spec:
       extensions:
       - type: shoot-cert-service
+        providerConfig:
+          apiVersion: service.cert.extensions.gardener.cloud/v1alpha1
+          kind: CertConfig
+          generateControlPlaneCertificate: true
     ```
-2. Provide the `spec.runtimeClusterValues` values in the `extension.operator.gardener.cloud` resource.
-3. The `.spec.runtimeClusterValues.gardenerCertificates.runtimeCluster.enabled` value must be set to `true`.

-Steps 1 and 2 are needed to deploy the extension on the runtime cluster.
-It will result in a `cert-controller-manager` deployment in the `garden` namespace.

-Step 3 is needed to enable the controller watching the `Garden` resource and to create the certificate in the `garden` namespace.
+If you only want to deploy the `cert-controller-manager` in the `garden` namespace, you can set `generateControlPlaneCertificate` to `false`.

-This controller extracts the current values `spec.virtualCluster.dns.domains` and `spec.runtimeCluster.ingress.domains` from the `Garden` resource and creates/updates a certificate in the `garden` namespace.
+If `generateControlPlaneCertificate` is set to `true`, the current values `spec.virtualCluster.dns.domains` and `spec.runtimeCluster.ingress.domains` from the `Garden` resource are read, and the certificate is created/updated in the `garden` namespace.
 The certificate will be reconciled by the `cert-controller-manager` to provide the TLS secret with the label `gardener.cloud/role: garden-cert` in the `garden` namespace.
 Additionally, the extension provides a webhook to mutate the `virtual-garden-kube-apiserver` deployment in the `garden` namespace.
 It will manage the `--tls-sni-cert-key` command line arguments and patches the volume/volume mount with the TLS secret.